ToolActToolAct

 • Use current payroll and deduction figures when possible; small changes in insurance contributions can change taxable income and final net salary.

 • This calculator is for estimation and comparison.
-Confirm filing rules, deduction eligibility, and annual settlement details with a tax professional or local authority.
+Confirm filing rules, deduction eligibility, and annual reconciliation details with a tax professional or local authority.

 Use Cases

-Model simple salary scenarios before payroll confirmationAdjust deductions and threshold to compare offers or monthly budgets, including pre-tax deductions such as the employee's share of social insurance, housing fund, and any qualifying enterprise annuity.
-A 1,000 CNY jump in special additional deduction only saves 100 CNY at the 10 percent band but 450 CNY at the 45 percent band, so the same receipt is worth very different amounts at different salary levels.
-Confirm official withholding, annual reconciliation, and bonus treatment with payroll before signing.
+Model simple salary scenarios before payroll confirmationAdjust deductions and the threshold to compare offers or annual budgets, including pre-tax deductions such as the employee share of social insurance, the housing fund, and any qualifying enterprise annuity.
+An extra 1,000 CNY of special additional deduction saves 1,200 CNY over the year in the 10% bracket and 2,400 CNY in the 20% bracket, so the same receipt is worth very different amounts at different salary levels.
+Confirm official withholding, annual reconciliation, and bonus treatment with HR before signing.

-• 7-level progressive structure: different income bands have different marginal rates, each extra CNY is taxed at the rate of its own band, and crossing a band never reduces total take-home pay.
+• 7-level progressive structure: different income brackets have different marginal rates, each extra CNY is taxed at the rate of its own bracket, and crossing a bracket never reduces total take-home pay.

 • Taxable income = gross salary - threshold (per latest policy) - social insurance - special additional deductions - other legally allowed deductions.